-Keith C. Ferdinand MD, FACC, FAHA, FNLA, FASHProfessor of Clinical Medicine, Cardiology Division, Tulane University School of Medicine, New Orleans, Louisiana
+Keith C. Ferdinand MD, FACC, FAHA, FNLA, FASHProfessor of Medicine, Gerald S. Berenson Endowed Chair in Preventative Cardiology, Tulane University School of Medicine, New Orleans, Louisiana

 Advisor/consultant: Astra Zeneca, Sanofi, Amgen